Nanawith7/A-prompt-to-cause-pseudo-singularity-with-ethics/docs/hypotheses/Misc/2026-04/Using_Obsidian_as_a_Canonicalization_Supporting_Tool.md

 Bulk canonicalization is addressable through scripted pipelines.
 A Python script traversing a vault can read YAML frontmatter, extract topic tags, and append consistent hub links.
 This pattern scales to thousands of notes while preserving semantic coherence.

 Tag restructuring commands apply naming conventions and hierarchical organization to tags programmatically.
-The combination of scripted normalization and plugin-based maintenance creates a sustainable canonicalization workflow scripts handle initial cleanup and major refactors; Tag Wrangler maintains consistency for incremental additions.
+The combination of scripted normalization and plugin-based maintenance creates a sustainable canonicalization workflow: scripts handle initial cleanup and major refactors; Tag Wrangler maintains consistency for incremental additions.

 ## 6. Structural Outcomes